Experiment Tracking and Model versioning in MLflow

 In the MLflow login page you will be asked to input your credentials:

-• Username: the email associated with your authentication account
+• Username: the email associated with your authentication account account

 • Password: the password you choose in step 1.